Supreme Court Deals Blow To Government Unions

 Wednesday's decision erases that distinction.
 The court's conservative wing found that negotiations by public sector unions are inherently political and nonmembers cannot be compelled to pay for them.

+Alito dismissed the argument that allowing nonmembers to opt out of negotiating fees would allow them to unfairly piggyback on their dues-paying co-workers.

+Janus "strenuously objects to this free-rider label," Alito wrote.
+"He argues that he is not a free rider on a bus headed for a destination that he wishes to reach but is more like a person shanghaied for an unwanted voyage."

-The high court heard a similar case in 2016, but deadlocked 4 to 4 after the death of Justice Antonin Scalia, giving public sector unions a two-year reprieve.
+The high court heard a similar case in 2016, but deadlocked 4-4 after Scalia's death, giving public sector unions a two-year reprieve.

 While the Obama administration sided with the union in that earlier case, the Trump administration backed Janus and his fellow union holdouts.